JRVisuals/ld46-keepalive/README.md

     - Invisibility - enemies do not attack the hero
 - Real enemy artwork and enemy variety (~~slime~~, skeleton, giant head)
 - Refactor enemy manamgement system to make it more dynamic
-- A wave system and increasing difficulty over time
+- Refactor Component Type definitions to use a base type and extend as needed
 - ~~A time survived clock~~
 - Title and instructions along with a ~real game loop~ lol
 - More music and sound (~~main theme~~, ~~menu theme~~, longer main theme w/ melody)